Gecervantes01/rockhound/README.md

 ## Features

-- **AI-Powered Rock Identification**: RockHound features an AI model designed to accurately identify rocks and minerals from images.
+- **AI-Powered Rock Identification**: RockHound features a custom AI model designed to accurately identify rocks and minerals from images.
 By leveraging machine learning, the app becomes a powerful tool for identifying and understanding the world of geology.

 - **Interactive AI Chatbot (Rocco the RockHound)**: Engage with Rocco the RockHound, the interactive AI chatbot.
 Rocco answers your geology-related questions and makes learning about rocks fun!